 Our cress caterpillar is a great longer term investigation which covers the conditions plants need to grow and what happens if they don’t receive enough sunlight.

 Grow a bean in a jar to learn about germination.
+Like the cress you can set up two jars and keep one in the dark and one in the light.

 Wildlife Watch has some great plant and animal spotter sheets which could be useful for this topic too.